This article shares a timeline of the renovation and refurbishment progress at Disney’s Grand Floridian Resort in 2024.

 In the Comments

-What do you think of the construction progress at Disney’s Grand Floridian Resort and Spa?
+What do you think of the progress of the construction at Disney’s Grand Floridian Resort and Spa?
 Would you plan a stay here during the refurbishment?